aleph2c/miros/doc/zero_to_one.rst

 embedded in your product.

 So, the hardware abstraction described in the title of this iteration, is provided by the ToasterOvenMock and the code used to test it.
-Once you prove that the statemachine reacts to events as you expect it to, and it makes the correct hardware calls when you expect it to, you have proven that you can drop it into your product and it will work as designed.

-.. include:: i_navigation_4.rst

-.. _zero_to_one-what-does-scribble-do-and-why-do-you-have-it-in-one-class-and-not-the-other-one4:

-**What does scribble do and why do you have it in one class and not the other one?**

 .. include:: i_navigation_4.rst